MininuxDev/mininux-replay-manager/README.md

 Simple replay manager for the game Project+, compatible with Linux and macOS

 ## Installation
+### direct binary download
-Just grab the AppImage/mac App with Python and the dependencies bundled from the [releases](https://github.com/MininuxDev/mininux-replay-manager/releases/)
+Just grab the Linux binary/Mac App (the the dependencies are bundled inside) from the [releases](https://github.com/MininuxDev/mininux-replay-manager/releases/)

+### Install package
-On linux, you can also install with pip (>= python3.6 and qt5 required):
+On linux (it may work on mac but i couldn't test it), you can also install with pip (>= python3.6 and qt5 required):

 install qt5 :
 ```